Sruti0629/registration/README.md

 # registration
-I have developed a registration forms ,complete with input validation
+I have developed a registration forms ,complete with input validation.